aws-samples/amazon-sagemaker-reusable-components/README.md

 ![](design/feature-store-ingestion-pipeline-overview.drawio.svg)

-The _Automated FS data ingestion component_ **(1)** is delivered as part of a broader product portfolio **(2)**, which can contain multiple products.
-In this solution we have only one product in the portfolio.
-Both the product (1) and the product portfolio (2) are defined by AWS CloudFormation templates.
-A CloudFormation template **(3)** with the product contains all resources, artifacts, and permissions, which are needed to provision the product in your SageMaker environment.
+A product portfolio **(1)** defines the _Automated FS data ingestion_ product **(2)** together with associated user roles, which are allowed to use the portfolio and the containing products.
+AWS CloudFormation templates define both the product portfolio (1) and the product (2).
+A CloudFormation template **(3)** contains all resources, source code, configuration, and permissions, which are needed to provision the product in your SageMaker environment.

-By the deployment of the product via AWS CloudFormation service, a new SageMaker project **(4)** is created in SageMaker environment.
-You can see all project artifacts and resources in Studio IDE in **Projects** widget.
+When AWS CloudFormation deploys the product, it creates a new SageMaker project **(4)**.

 The SageMaker project implements the feature ingestion workflow **(5)**.
-The workflow contains a Lambda function, which is launched by [Amazon EventBridge](https://aws.amazon.com/eventbridge/) rule each time a new object is uploaded into a monitored [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (Amazon S3) bucket.
-The Lambda function starts a SageMaker Pipeline **(6)** which is defined and provisioned as a part of the SageMaker project.
-The pipeline contains a single step with [Amazon SageMaker Data Wrangler](https://aws.amazon.com/sagemaker/data-wrangler/) processor for data transformation and ingestion into a feature group in SageMaker Feature Store.
-The pipeline source code is also delivered as a part of the project in an [AWS CodeCommit](https://aws.amazon.com/codecommit/) repository **(7)**.
+The workflow contains an [AWS Lambda function](https://aws.amazon.com/lambda/), which is launched by an [Amazon EventBridge](https://aws.amazon.com/eventbridge/) rule each time new objects is uploaded into a monitored Amazon S3 bucket.
+The Lambda function starts an [Amazon SageMaker Pipeline](https://aws.amazon.com/sagemaker/pipelines/) **(6)** which is defined and provisioned as a part of the SageMaker project.
+The pipeline implements data transformation and ingestion in SageMaker Feature Store.

+The project also provisions CI/CD automation **(7)** with an [AWS CodeCommit](https://aws.amazon.com/codecommit/) repository with source code, [AWS CodeBuild]() with pipeline build script, [AWS CodePipeline]() to orchestrate build and deployment of the SageMaker pipeline (6).

 The following section provides implementation details for each part of the SageMaker project.
 You can use these instructions and code to develop your own ML component.